 Valldemossa, just 30 minutes north of Palma, is a beautiful small town that gives you a feeling of old Spain.
-Walk the streets, shop in the markets and support local businesses by enjoying the locally produced arts, and crafts.
-Surrounded by citrus groves, a hike from the village towards the mountains offers fantastic views as you discover more of the tiny villages scattered in the hills.
+Walk the streets, shop in the markets, and support local businesses by enjoying locally produced arts and crafts.
+Surrounded by citrus groves, a hike from the village towards the mountains offers fantastic views as you discover more tiny villages scattered in the hills.

 From Valldemossa, drive to the remote village of Sóller.
 In a small, charming coastal village, old wooden trams run through the town.
 Hop on the tram at the train station, which is in the village itself, and ride the 20-minute journey to Port de Sóller.
 The harborside is a perfect place for lunch.
 A much quieter alternative to Palma, you will also see spectacular sunsets if you lengthen your stay into the evening.

 If want want to enrich your day even further and feel you have the driving skills to tackle a mountain road, then include the idyllic, honey-colored mountain village of Deià as you explore.
 Deià is located between Valldellmossa and Sóller in the dramatic Serra de Tramuntana mountain range.